partylikeits1983/miden-node/docs/src/operator/monitoring.md

 export RUST_LOG=warn,block-producer=debug,rpc=error
 ```

-The above would set the general level to `warn`, and the `block-producer` and `rpc` components would be overriden to
+The above would set the general level to `warn`, and the `block-producer` and `rpc` components would be overridden to
 `debug` and `error` respectively.
 Though as mentioned, it should be unusual to do this.

 ## Configuration